-Although the Galapagos are located along the Equator, Galapagos weather is unlike many other equatorial climates, due to the cold-water ocean currents that bring so much life to the islands.
+Although the Galapagos are located along the equator, Galapagos weather is unlike many other equatorial climates, due to the cold-water ocean currents that bring so much life to the islands.
 The Galapagos experience two seasons a year.
-The cold season lasts from June through November and is marked by steady temperatures of just over seventy degrees, near-constant oceanic breezes, frequent light rains, and fog.
-The warm season, from December to May, sees temperatures rise to near eighty degrees, an almost complete lack of wind, sporadic heavy rains, and intermittent sunshine.
+The cold season lasts from June through November and is marked by steady temperatures of just over 70 degrees, near-constant oceanic breezes, frequent light rains, and fog.
+The warm season, from December to May, sees temperatures rise to near 80 degrees, an almost complete lack of wind, sporadic heavy rains, and intermittent sunshine.

 The climate in the interior of the larger islands is ruled primarily by altitude, with one experiencing colder temperatures and wetter weather, the farther inland and up the sides of mountain that one ventures.

 Transportation Options in the Galapagos

 There are several Galapagos cruises available that will bring those on a Galapagos vacation or Galapagos honeymoon to several ports of call in the 13 main islands and to some of the smaller islands and islets as well.
 Transportation between islands is only possible by boat or air, and nearly all transport to the islands from the mainland is accomplished by either cruise vessel, smaller boat, or plane.
 While on the larger islands, most people get around by bicycle, though taxi, shuttle, and bus service are available in some areas.

 On the larger islands of the Galapagos, resorts and other forms of lodging including locally operated Galapagos hotels, international luxury and chain hotels, youth hostels, glamping, and bed and breakfast accommodations are all available.
 There are many lodges and other eco-tourism resorts located throughout the islands, as well.